 The process written down here is simple and easy to follow.
 The beef doesn’t need to be marinated in advance.
 It’s braised in a heavy pot on the stove.

-STEP 1: Lard the beef with stripes of bacon
+STEP 1: Lard the beef with stripes of fat bacon

-- Cut bacon into ⅓ inch thick and about 4 inch long pieces and put them into a freezer for 30 minutes to harden them.
+- Cut fat bacon into 1/3-inch thick and about 4-inch long pieces and put them into a freezer for 30 minutes to harden them.

-- Use a thin knife with a long edge and make some holes into the meat.
+- Use a thin knife with a long edge and make some holes in the meat.

-- You can make the holes into both sides of the beef.
+- You can make holes in both sides of the beef.

-- Once you have the holes ready, press in stripes of bacon.
+- Once you have the holes ready, press in stripes of fat bacon.

 Note: The larding can be kind of labor-intensive.
 Because I don’t own any larding needle, I only used a knife and my fingers.